OpenGlobalMind/rel8-wiki/Bigger Goals.md

 # Bigger Goals

 [[Jerry Michalski|Jerry]] here.
-In the spirit of treating 2023 like the last year I get to do things on this planet (don't worry: no bad news received), this page lists the things I would like to do.
+In the spirit of treating 2023 like the last year I get to do things on this planet (don't worry: no bad news received), this page lists the things I would like to do, in response to [[What Multiplayer Sensemaking Needs Now]].

 ### Monthly Projects